Rude Awakening (TV series)

-Rude Awakening is an American television sitcom series created by Claudia Lonow, that aired on Showtime over fifty-five 22-minute episodes spanning three seasons (1998–2001).
+Rude Awakening is an American television sitcom series created by Claudia Lonow, that aired on Showtime over fifty-five 22-minute episodes spanning three seasons from August 1, 1998 to February 15, 2001.

 Story

 Rude Awakening tells the story of Billie Frank, an out of work alcoholic ex-soap-opera actress.
 She tries to go sober and become a writer but continues to struggle with her self-destructive habits.
-The show depicts her relations with other members of AA, her neighbor Dave, and her mother, Trudy.
+The show depicts her relations with other members of Addictions Anonymous, her neighbor Dave, and her mother, Trudy.